-Over time, dread turned to desire, and I not only started to benefit from networking, but I started to enjoy it.
-So I began helping others connect within the community, too, attending lunches and speaking at networking events.
-And now, eight years later, I’ve found a full-time career I love, one I started from scratch.
+Over time, dread turned to desire, and I not only started to benefit from networking, I started to enjoy it.
+So I began helping others connect within the community too, attending lunches and speaking at networking events.
+And now, over a decade later, I’ve found a full-time career I love, one I started from scratch.
 But this didn’t happen overnight.
 It took proactivity and a willingness to connect.
 It meant getting out of my comfort zone, confronting my fear and putting myself out there.

 1. Be curious.
-You’ll find all types of people this way.
+You’ll connect with all types of people this way.

 2. Be coachable.

 I learned to be coachable in my time as an eighth grade science teacher.
-If it has to be said, eighth graders have no filter, and everything is fair game.
-Your teaching methods, your clothes, the booger in your nose during allergy season—all of it.
-After two years of daily feedback (or criticism, however you prefer to look at it), I had to choose between feeling insecure by their comments or discovering how they made me coachable.
-By seeking coachability opportunities like teaching, I’ve met some amazing people who are now mentors and mentees and constantly help move me forward.
+It has to be said, eighth graders have no filter, and everything is fair game.
+Your teaching methods, clothes, the booger in your nose during allergy season—all of it.
+After two years of daily feedback (or criticism, however you prefer to look at it), I had to choose between feeling insecure because of their comments or discovering how they made me coachable.
+By seeking coachability opportunities like teaching, I’ve met some amazing people who are now mentors and mentees constantly helping to move me forward.

 Coachability comes with practice.
 Additionally, it involves getting to the root of your fears: Are you afraid of being wrong?
 Losing control?
-For me, it was fear of vulnerability, so I made it a point to let my guard down as a teacher.
-For instance, in class, I’d share anecdotes about me that made me feel vulnerable, thereby leaving me open to feedback (warranted or not), but also helping me buck up and mold the person I wanted to be.
+For me, it was fear of vulnerability, so I made a point of letting my guard down as a teacher.
+For instance, in class, I’d share anecdotes about myself that made me feel vulnerable, thereby leaving me open to feedback (warranted or not), but also helping me buck up and mold the person I wanted to be.

 When I moved to a new city, I forced myself out of my comfort zone, electing to meet 100 people in 100 days.
 Here are a few ways I pulled it off (and inevitably found professional and personal success) that you can use, too:

 - Finally, I became a mentor, but I was always willing to be the mentee, too.
-The term “mentor” has become synonymous with “time commitment”—this occasionally deters people.
+The term “mentor” has become synonymous with “time commitment,” and this occasionally deters people.
 But mentorship can be whatever both parties decide it should be.
 It can be a quick cup of coffee here or a half-hour phone call there; it can be a weekly, monthly or even quarterly check-in.
-The insights a mentor can provide to her mentee—and the other way around—are boundless (and so are the benefits).
-Make a mentor-mentee relationship what works for you, time wise and otherwise.
+The insights a mentor can provide to their mentee—and the other way around—are boundless (and so are the benefits).
+Make a mentor-mentee relationship what works for you, time-wise and otherwise.